The SFPUC Commission approved the rate package at its May 23, 2023 public meeting.

 Proposed rate increases would pay for essential services, upgrade aging systems to prevent breaks, meet regulatory requirements, improve seismic safety, and adapt to droughts and storms as the climate changes.

-Learn more about the rate setting process, understanding your bill, assistance programs, ways to save water and money, and more below.
+Learn more about the rate setting process for 2023, understanding your bill, assistance programs, ways to save water and money, and more below.

-Public Process for Setting Rates and Public Meetings
+Public Process for Setting Rates for Fiscal Year End 2024-2026

 The SFPUC is committed to a transparent, public rate setting process guided by the principles set in Ratepayer Assurance Policy and as required by state law.

 The SFPUC is required to undertake independent rate studies at least every five years to ensure the rates customers are charged reflect the true cost of providing our services.
-The last rate study for water and sewer rates was completed in 2018, and a new one was required.
+The last rate study for water and sewer rates was completed in 2023.

-Independent rate analysts recommended water and sewer rate increases for the next three fiscal years to address operating and capital improvement needs.
+Independent rate analysts recommended water and sewer rate increases for the fiscal years2024-2026 to address operating and capital improvement needs.
 The proposed rates represent an average monthly bill increase of $12.69 each year for the average single-family residential household in San Francisco.
 That increase is about 8.3% per year.
-The proposed rate increases would take effect July 1, 2023 and cover the fiscal years ending in 2024-2026.
+The rate increases are effective July 1, 2023.

-The rate study findings provide the basis for our rate proposal, which goes through an extensive review and public approval process.
+The rate study findings provided the basis for our rate proposal, which goes through an extensive review and public approval process.

 Since 2002, the Rate Fairness Board has been reviewing and advising us on rate matters.
 This group consists of appointed members including local residents and business owners.
 These meeting are held throughout the year in-person and remotely by teleconference.
 For instructions on how to join the meeting remotely and make comments, please refer to the agenda for each meeting.